johnston9/Testing-Shot-Caller/TESTING.md

 <img src="documentation/readme-images/schedednext2.png" width="50%">
 </h2>

-- Use Case: Reorder a Schedule Scene Using Drag and Drop and Automatically give it and all the other Scenes the Correct new Order Numbers.<br>
+- Use Case: Use Drag and Drop to reorder a Schedule Scene and Automatically give it and all the other Scenes the Correct new Order Numbers.<br>

   1. Click on the Reorder button which currently displays the Scene's current order and the reorder form opens.<br>
   2. Input the new Order number and click Reorder.<br>